GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSImg-DRTutorial/04_keyhole_api.rst

     caldb.add_cal(reduce_darks.output_filenames[0])

 The ``Reduce`` class is our reduction "controller".
-This is were we collect all the information necessary for the reduction.
+This is where we collect all the information necessary for the reduction.
 In this case, the only information necessary is the list of input files which we add to the ``files`` attribute.
 The ``Reduce.runr{}`` method is where the